lihebi/DAG-EQ/README.md

 The results will be saved to `result.csv`.
 The notebook `plot.ipynb` will turn the results into tables used in the paper.

-## Pre-trained Models

-Pre-trained models are also avaiable, including (d=10, 20, 50, 100, 200, 400).
-The pre-trained model file is in `bson` (binary json) format.
-To use the pre-trained models, put the `saved_models` in the `notebooks` directory before running the evaluation.

-## Results
-Please see our paper for details.

 ## Additional experiments

 Additional experiments are available in the following files and notebooks
 - `src/main.jl`
 - `notebooks/main.ipynb`
 - `python/`: this folder contains all the code for running baseline methods for comparison.

+## Results
+Please see our paper for details.

 ## Contributing